-The "Found Objects Sculpture Trail" set to debut on April 8 along the Snapper Pond Trail at Goodenow Grove Nature Preserve has been postponed due to the coronavirus pandemic.
+The "Found Objects Sculpture Trail" exhibition will debut Monday, June 1, along Snapper Pond Trail at Goodenow Grove Nature Preserve in Crete Township.

 “Some of the waste was created from my own personal consumption of our natural resources like my furnace and my car muffler, but most of it was lying around in the street or in the alley” she said. “ … All of the artwork is still ‘junk’ that was ‘no good anymore.’

 "The only difference is that one person thought about it before she threw it out," Meyer said.
 "So now, instead of that ‘junk’ taking up more land in the landfill and turning the water, air and soil all around it toxic, it can coexist with nature and people who like to be in it and preserve it.”